-Introduction of closed cycle gas turbines with
+Introduction of closed cycle gas

-valuable contribution to the
+can offer a valuable contribution to the

-Over the last years the authors have presented a design solution for this oxy-fuel CO2
+Over the last years the authors have presented a design solution

-retaining gas turbine system which can by acceptance of international gas
+for this oxy-fuel CO2 retaining gas turbine system which can by

-turbine industry be put into operation within a few years.
+few years.
 The authors believe, that this system is equal in thermodynamic

 performance to any other proposal in the field of Carbon Capture and Storage